dotnet/project-system/docs/repo/property-page-architecture.md

 ## About

 This document provides a high-level overview of the new project property pages, with an emphasis on helping the reader understand the major components and where the implementations of those components may be found.
 It does _not_ cover the design of individual components in depth, nor does it get into the implementation details.
-For the former, please see the CPS documentation in [Microsoft/VSProjectSystem](https://github.com/Microsoft/VSProjectSystem); for the latter your best course is to examine the code itself in the [CPS](https://devdiv.visualstudio.com/DevDiv/_git/CPS) and [dotnet/project-system](https://github.com/dotnet/project-system) reports.
+For the former, please see the CPS documentation in [Microsoft/VSProjectSystem](https://github.com/Microsoft/VSProjectSystem); for the latter your best course is to examine the code itself in the [CPS](https://devdiv.visualstudio.com/DevDiv/_git/CPS) and [dotnet/project-system](https://github.com/dotnet/project-system) repos.

 ## Goals